apache/linkis-website/docs/user-guide/datasource-manual.md

 Client module, DataSourceRemoteClient for basic management of user data sources, and MetaDataRemoteClient for metadata query operations.

 **linkis-datasource-manager-server**
-Data source management module, service name ps-data-source-manager.
+Data source management module, service name ps-publicservice.
 Perform basic management of data sources, and provide http interfaces such as adding, querying, modifying, and connection testing of external data sources.
 The rpc service is provided internally, which is convenient for the data element management module to call through rpc to query the necessary information needed to establish a connection to the database.

 - [http interface documentation](/api/http/linkis-ps-publicservice-api/data-source-manager-api.md)
 - http interface class org.apache.linkis.metadatamanager.server.restful